 I think you’ll agree that guest posting for business is one of the most challenging marketing strategies for entrepreneurs to master.
 If you’re considering entering the world of guest blogging, you probably have trepidations and questions.
 How do I start?
 Is it worth the effort?
 How can I identify the best guest blogging opportunities?

 These are all excellent questions.
 Smart and successful business professionals are constantly touting the benefits of writing for other quality companies to boost online exposure.
 But choosing the sites to submit content to can be tricky.

 Backlinks have, in the past, been a great method of building an online presence.
-However, Google no longer likes guest posts whose sole purpose is to rack up links.
+However, Google no longer likes guest posts whose sole purpose is to rack uplinks.
 Guest articles need to be relevant and not stuffed with links to the same site over and over.
 If your posts get too spammy, your site AND the site hosting your article could be penalized and appear further down the list of a Google search.
 Not good!
 So, the moral of the story is to keep it relevant.

-Know Who You’re Trying to Reach
+Know Who You’re Trying to Reach:

 First and foremost, understand your target audience.
 Who do you want to reach?
-What are the demographics of your ideal client?
+What are the statistics of your ideal client?
 Once you have identified your niche, only write for sites with the readers in that specific group.
 You can often find a site’s audience and customer demographics in their media kit.

 At this point, it’s time to brainstorm and do a Google search.
 Think of all the companies, blogs, and online magazines that have a similar target market to that of your business.
 Ask friends and family to think up a few names as well.
 You can also search the terms ‘guest post’ or ‘write for us’ or ‘submit your content’ and similar phrases.

-Know the Important Numbers
+Know the Important Numbers:

-Know What You Will Get in Return
+Know What You Will Get in Return:

 Just because a large or popular company wants you to write an article for them does NOT mean you should.
 Do they offer you a link to your site?
 Do they give you a bio before or after the post?
 How many words do they allow in your bio?
 Do they link to any of your social media accounts?
 How many words do they require per post?

-You don’t want to put the time and effort into a fabulous post only to hear crickets after it’s published by someone else.
+You don’t want to put the time and effort into a fabulous post to hear crickets after it’s published by someone else.
 And the fact is, you’re not going to get much love if readers don’t have access to your bio, headshot, and link.
 This is the truth even when you guest blog for a large magazine.
 Although, with a popular site like Huffington Post, you may get some credit for being able to say you are a ‘Huff Post Contributor.’

-Track the Stats
+Track the Stats:

 If you’re serious about expanding your guest blogging opportunities, I suggest you make a spreadsheet of potential websites with the following information:

-Name and web address – the name and URL of each site
+- Name and web address – the name and URL of each site

-Same target market (as you) – this can be found in their media kit
+- Same target market (as you) – this can be found in their media kit

-Contact name and email – usually found under ‘contact us’ or ‘write for us’ sections
+- Contact name and email – usually found under ‘contact us’ or ‘write for us’ sections

-Domain authority – the number is provided by Moz Open Site Explorer
+- Domain authority – the number is provided by Moz Open Site Explorer

-Spam Score – the number is provided by Moz Open Site Explorer
+- Spam Score – the number is provided by Moz Open Site Explorer

-Offers byline/bio – the answer is no or the number of words allowed in your bio
+- Offers byline/bio – the answer is no or the number of words allowed in your bio

-Offers headshot – yes or no
+- Offers headshot – yes or no

-Offers link – the number of backlinks you receive in your post or bio
+- Offers link – the number of backlinks you receive in your post or bio

-Offers Social Media Links – the number of your social media accounts linked to your bio
+- Offers Social Media Links – the number of your social media accounts linked to your bio

-Words per post – sites may provide this in their ‘write for us’ section
+- Words per post – sites may provide this in their ‘write for us’ section

 By filling out the columns, you will be able to narrow down your top candidates.
 Some will stand out as the real front-runners.
 Go after them first.
-Putting in a little work up front could pay substantial dividends later and keep you from wasting hours every month on a flawed marketing campaign.
+Putting in a little work upfront could pay substantial dividends later and keep you from wasting hours every month on a flawed marketing campaign.

-What I Decided to Offer
+What I Decided to Offer:

 In response, I decided to accept relevant guest posts on my site here.
-I have been asked to do this repeatedly in the past, but now I feel it’s the right time to open my blog to submissions.
-I am offering writers a forum to showcase their expertise and help my readers, businesswomen over forty, create thriving companies that improve our world.
+I have repeatedly been asked to do this in the past, but now I feel it’s the right time to open my blog to submissions.
+I am offering writers a forum to showcase their expertise and help my readers.
+Businesswomen over forty, create thriving companies that improve our world.